uchicagotechteam/lesson-plans/Lesson2-Intro.md

 greet('Olivia')
 greet('Erin')
 ```
 Let's explain what we're doing here a bit.
 First, we use the `def` keyword to tell the Python interpreter that we're about to create a function.
 The word after `def` is the function name, `greet`.
 After this, we put in parentheses the function **arguments**, which are the things that Python expects for us to input.
 This means that Python is expecting us to input a value for `name` each time we call the function `greet`.
 Then we add a colon (`:`), which is the standard way to denote a code block that is associated with a given piece of code.
 Also note that all of the lines of code within the function are begun with a single tab.
 These tabs tell Python that these pieces of code are associated with this specific function.
-We then call
-As we can see in the function call examples, we're inputting values that will act as the variable name when the function is called.
-We can perform this function call in several ways, and we can screw it up in several more:
+We then call this function, passing in the **arguments** 'Olivia' and 'Erin'.
+Unfortunately we can't just pass in any values: there are a number of ways to screw this up.
+Let's see a couple of these examples:
 ```python
 name = 'Jakub'
 greet(name)